avs-dvk-workshop/avs-dvk-workshop.github.io/_posts/2019-05-02-8-setup-your-pi-iot.md

 var awsIot = require('aws-iot-device-sdk');
 const Gpio = require('onoff').Gpio;
 ```
-Here, we create two variables � `awsIot` will be used to cooperate with the AWS IoT services, and `Gpio` based on the `onoff` library will be used to control the Raspberry Pi GPIOs.
-Then, let�s configure pins 11, 12, and 13 (PCM 17, 18 and 27) as outputs, and pin 15 (PCM 22) as an input:
+Here, we create two variables ' `awsIot` will be used to cooperate with the AWS IoT services, and `Gpio` based on the `onoff` library will be used to control the Raspberry Pi GPIOs.
+Then, let's configure pins 11, 12, and 13 (PCM 17, 18 and 27) as outputs, and pin 15 (PCM 22) as an input:
 ```javascript
 const redLED = new Gpio(17, 'out');
 const blueLED = new Gpio(18, 'out');
 const greenLED = new Gpio(27, 'out');
 const button = new Gpio(22, 'in', 'both', {debounceTimeout: 20});
 ```
 The `onoff` library supports interrupts handling, so we configure it to react on both high-to-low and low-to-high edges.
 Also, it allows debounce by setting the debounce timeout.
-As you can see, I�ve set it to 20 ms which is enough for the average switch, but you can adjust it as needed.
+As you can see, I've set it to 20 ms which is enough for the average switch, but you can adjust it as needed.
-Let�s declare two string constants for the two topics � one is for receiving the messages about updating the Shadow state, and another for publishing updates of the reported Shadow state.
+Let's declare two string constants for the two topics ' one is for receiving the messages about updating the Shadow state, and another for publishing updates of the reported Shadow state.
 You can read more about topics [here](https://docs.aws.amazon.com/iot/latest/developerguide/device-shadow-mqtt.html).
 ```javascript
 update_docs_topic = "$aws/things/Raspberry_Pi_LED_Thing/shadow/update/documents";
 update_topic = "$aws/things/Raspberry_Pi_LED_Thing/shadow/update";
 ```
-Then let�s declare two variables to store the state and the color received from the Thing Shadow:
+Then let's declare two variables to store the state and the color received from the Thing Shadow:
 ```javascript
 var LED_color;
 var LED_state;